Bylaws of The Association of Canadian Jewish Studies / Association d’études juives canadiennes

 Membership in the general assembly is contingent on payment of the appropriate dues for the current membership year.

 4.5B.
-THE ASSOCIATION HAS THE FOLLOWING STANDING COMMITTEES:
+THE ASSOCIATION HAS THE FOLLOWING STANDING REPRESENTATIVES IN:

-Officers of the association shall be the president, the immediate-past-president, the president-elect, the secretary and the treasurer.
-Their seniority shall be according to this sequence: the immediate-past-president and the president-elect serve as vice-presidents.
+Officers of the association shall be the president, the immediate-past-president, the president-elect, the secretary, and the treasurer.
+Their seniority shall be according to this sequence.

-The executive committee shall consist of the officers plus the following standing committee chairpersons: (a) membership, (b) finance, (c) program, (d) journal, (e) newsletter, (f) academic, (g) community and archives plus such other chairpersons as may be appointed by the president in consultation with the officers.
-The chairs of the journal committee and of the newsletter committee shall serve as the respective editors.
+The executive committee shall consist of the officers plus the following standing representatives: (a) membership, (b) finance, (c) conference, (d) journal, (e) newsletter, (f) archives, (g) web site, plus such other chairpersons as may be appointed by the president in consultation with the officers.
+The journal and newsletter representatives shall serve as the respective editors.

-The property and business of the association shall be managed by the board of directors, consisting of no fewer than twenty (20) and no more than thirty-five (35) members.
+The property and business of the association shall be managed by the executive and representatives named above.

 The composition of and the electoral procedures for the board of directors are governed by the addendum to these by-laws.

-Officers and chairpersons of committees shall carry out the duties as assigned to them by the president and the other officers in accordance with these by-laws (including the addendum) and established practices of the association.
+Officers and representatives shall carry out the duties as assigned to them by the president and the other officers in accordance with these by-laws (including the addenda) and established practices of the association.

 A vacancy on the executive or board exists when